crypdick/obsidian-llm/README.md

 If you encounter any problems, please [file an issue] along with a detailed description.

+## TODO

+* help fill in missing references
+* help link to relevant pages using RAG
+* identify pages which are skeletal and try to flesh them out
+* auto-update tags on pages based on content
+* fix issue where emoticons have double quotes around them
+* add @beartype to all functions and add type hints

 ## Credits

 This project was generated from [@cjolowicz]'s [Hypermodern Python Cookiecutter] template.